MJSBikes97/roco222/lab-journal/matt/Journal-1.md

 Also, unlike a 3D-Printed prototype, a lego design is not limited by the long print times; The protoype could be completely rebuilt in minutes.

 As a first prototype, I produced a single coil armature with only 60 turns and an average diameter of 35mm.
 This was connected to a separate commutator.
+The coil resistance was again measured at 5 ohms.

 ![Motor V2](https://github.com/MJSBikes97/roco222/blob/master/lab-journal/matt/IMG-20171012-WA0000.jpg)

 The brushes are a spring-arm design that have copper tape contacts on the end with connecting leads soldered to them.
-I have found during extended running periods that these contacts wear out very quickly; a design change will be needed.
+I found that during extended running periods that these contacts wear out very quickly; a design change was needed.

 ![Brushes](https://github.com/MJSBikes97/roco222/blob/master/lab-journal/matt/IMG-20171012-WA0002.jpg)

 I found that with some light lubrication, this motor runs at a very stable RPM for extended periods, however, I feel that greater reliability and performance may be gained from adding a second coil.
+The motor can be seen [here](https://youtu.be/CTOZp_LgISQ) running with a 12V, 4A DC supply

+The main issue with this motor was the cogging effect due to the small period where force is applied to the armature (and hence torque generated) during each rotation of the motor shaft.

+The effect can be seen in [this](https://youtu.be/0WgSKoiiXSg) slow-motion clip.

 ## Motor v3 - Further Improvements